 Issues to Consider when Creating an eCommerce Website

-Although there are different types of eCommerce websites (i.e. Business-to-Business (B2B), music portals, auction websites, financial management websites), this discussion will be limited to eCommerce retail selling for the sake of simplicity.
-Here are the primary issues and design elements to consider as you create your own eCommerce website:
+Although there are different types of eCommerce websites (i.e., Business-to-Business (B2B), music portals, auction websites, financial management websites), this discussion will be limited to eCommerce retail selling for the sake of simplicity.
+Here are the primary issues and design elements to consider as you create your eCommerce website:

 1. Visual Appearance

-According to research by 3M, learning can be improved by 400% with visual aids, and all humans process visual information 60,000 times faster than text alone.
+According to research by 3M, memory improves by 400% with visual aids, and all humans process visual information 60,000 times faster than text alone.
 The conversion optimization platform Justuno notes that the most crucial factor in the purchasing decisions of 93% of online consumers is (drum roll, please) visual appearance!
-For eCommerce websites, visual appearance is related to every graphic design element featured on your websites, including a color scheme that compliments your products and high quality product photos.
+For eCommerce websites, visuals relate to every graphic design element featured on your websites, including a color scheme that compliments your products and high-quality product photos.